hellgrenj/hulken/README.md

 `npm install hulken -g`

 Create a 'options.json' file with the following content. the **requestsFilePath** points to the same hulkenRequests.json as in the example above (as a library).
-Make sure you have one!
+If you wish you can also pass in the list of requests inline (as a valid json string, escaping your double quotes) with **requestsArray**.
 ```
 {
   "targetUrl" : "http://yourapp.com",